Home

 What is an injector seal?

-The injector seal and O-ring are crucial to the proper functioning of fuel injectors, they form a tight seal around the injectors making sure no fuel vapour leaks out, and no air is able to get it in.
+The injector seal and O-ring are crucial to the proper functioning of fuel injectors, they form a tight seal around the injectors making sure no fuel vapour leaks out, and no air is able to get in.

 What causes fuel injectors to fail?